Kentucky Fried Chicken Murders /// Part 2 /// 858

 role in this investigation and this story here.

-Authorities also agreed that the offenders were likely familiar with the area, perhaps even somewhat local or very local, since they appear to be obviously familiar with the winding, rugged roads leading to the remote Royal Oilfield, which, of course, was the eventual dump site or the kill location for this particular heinous crime.
+Authorities also agreed that the offenders were likely familiar with the area, perhaps even somewhat local or very local, since they appear to be obviously familiar with the winding, rugged roads leading to the remote royal oil field, which, of course, was the eventual dump site or the kill location for this particular heinous crime.

 They theorized, they being law enforcement, that the victims may have even known at least one of their captors well and heartbreakingly may have assumed that they would be released after having been robbed, scared, and roughed up a little.

 Police felt the relaxed position of the heads on their hands may have indicated at least some measure of trust.
+I don't know that.

 I think that, yes, we can speculate on that, and that's all you're left to do when you're law enforcement in this case, looking at what is presented to you.
+I don't know.

-To me, and I guess we said this yesterday, to me, the only reason for removing these individuals from the location is either one of them identified you or one of the persons involved in the robbery, or
+To me, the only reason for removing these individuals from the location is either one of them identified you or one of the persons involved in the robbery, or

 you were met with resistance that you did not anticipate.
+The victims were laid to rest the following week.

 We talked about some of the evidence.

-Let's get into some other findings and maybe some potential leads here, captain so immediately after the discovery of the bodies searchers on foot and horseback comb through the murder site at that oil field they're fanning out for four miles in every direction looking for clues all they find was a rag and a shirt but could not confirm a tie to any of the victims for either of these items likely this is probably just debris
+They're fanning out for four miles in every direction, looking for clues.
+All they find was a rag and a shirt, but could not confirm a tie to any of the victims for either of these items.

-that one would have found out in this field, whether there was a murder that had taken place or not.
+that one would have found. out in this field, whether there was a murder that had taken place or not.

 As the days wore on, authorities grew frustrated at the lack of leads in the case.

 When they were at the crime scene, here's the deal, man.
+They're hoping to find fingerprints.

-And I know that sounds like a no-duh statement here, but it's you got to factor in that it's 1983.
+And I know that sounds like a no-duh statement here, but it's, you got to factor in that it's 1983.

 And the